CNAG-Biomedical-Informatics/convert-pheno/docs/bff.md

 So `BFF` is no longer only an `individuals`-centered output format, even though reverse conversion from `BFF` input is still centered on `individuals`.

+!!!
+Note "Source provenance in `info`"
+    By default, `Convert-Pheno` preserves raw source values in `info` when creating `BFF` from source formats such as `OMOP-CDM`, `CSV`, `REDCap`, and `CDISC-ODM`.
+This is deliberate: it makes converted records easier to audit against the original input and allows source-specific values to remain queryable through Beacon-style APIs.

+    For smaller production exports, or when raw source values should not be carried forward, use `--no-source-info`.
+This removes copied source payloads such as `OMOP_columns`, `CSV_columns`, and `REDCap_columns`, while keeping regular mapped fields and conversion metadata such as `info.convertPheno`.

 ???
 Tip "Browsing BFF `JSON` data"
     You can browse a public BFF v2 file with the following **JSON viewers**: